hpc2n/gpu-course/hands-ons/2.intermediate/2.gemv/README.md

     The first program argument defines the height of the matrix `A` and the second program argument defines the width of the matrix `A`.

-    Note that the global indexes are are computed as follows:
+    Note that the global indices are computed as follows:

     ```
     int thread_id = blockIdx.y * blockDim.y + threadIdx.y;